Maximal subgroups of a family of iterated monodromy groups: Introduction

 where $\sigma$ is the cyclic permutation which swaps the subtrees rooted at the first level of the binary rooted tree, and $(x,y)$ represents the independent action on the two maximal subtrees, where $x,y\in \Aut T$.
 Recently, Petschick and Rajeev~\cite{PR} introduced a construction which relates the Basilica group and the one-generated dyadic odometer $\mathcal{O}_2$ (also known as the adding machine).
 Let $m, \,s \geq 2$ be integers and let $G$ be a subgroup of the automorphism group $\Aut T$ of the $m$-adic tree~$T$.
 The $s$th Basilica group of $G$ is given by $\bp_s(G) = \LD\beta^s_i(g)\mid g \in G, \, i \in \{0,1,\dots, s-1\}\,\RD$, where $\beta_i^s: \Aut T \rightarrow \Aut T$ are monomorphisms given by

-where $g_x$ is the restriction of~$g$ to the subtree rooted at a first-level vertex $x\in \{0,\ldots,m-1\}$, and $g^\epsilon$ is the local action of the element~$g$ at the root of~$T$ (in~\cite{PR} the generators $\beta_i^s(g)$, for $i \in \{1,\dots,s-1\}$, are defined along the left-most spine and the element $g^\epsilon$ is acting from the left, which is equivalent to the definition above).
+where $g_x$ is the restriction of~$g$ to the subtree rooted at a first-level vertex $x\in \{0,\ldots,m-1\}$, and $g^\epsilon$ is the local action of the element~$g$ at the root of~$T$.
+(In~\cite{PR} the generators $\beta_i^s(g)$, for $i \in \{1,\dots,s-1\}$, are defined along the leftmost spine and the element $g^\epsilon$ is acting from the left, however, the corresponding $s$th Basilica group is isomorphic to the one defined here).
 We obtain the classical Basilica group by applying the operator $\bp_2$ to the dyadic odometer as follows: let $c = (1,c) \sigma$ be the automorphism of the binary rooted tree generating the dyadic odometer.
 Then the generators of the Basilica group are given by

 This gives a natural generalisation of the Basilica group given by $\bp_s(\mathcal{O}_m)$ for every pair of integers $m\, , s \geq 2$.
 Here $\mathcal{O}_m$ is the $m$-adic odometer, which is an embedding of the infinite cyclic group into the automorphism group of the $m$-adic tree~$T$, and is generated by